Charter for the Compensation Committee of The McClatchy Company, as amended on July 23, 2013

-- The members of the Compensation Committee shall meet the (i) independence requirements of the listing standards of the New York Stock Exchange, (ii) non-employee director definition of Rule 16b-3 promulgated under Section 16 of the Securities Exchange Act of 1934, as amended, and (iii) the outside director definition of Section 162(m) of the Internal Revenue Code of 1986, as amended.
+2. The members of the Compensation Committee shall meet the (i) independence and other eligibility requirements applicable to compensation committeee members under the rules of the New York Stock Exchange and under any applicable Securities and Exchange Commission rules or regulations, (ii) non-employee director definition of Rule 16b-3 promulgated under Section 16 of the Securities Exchange Act of 1934, as amended, and (iii) the outside director definition of Section 162(m) of the Internal Revenue Code of 1986, as amended.

-- Review and approve corporate goals and objectives relevant to CEO compensation and evaluate the Companys CEOs performance in light of those goals and objectives.
+1. Review and approve corporate goals and objectives relevant to CEO compensation and evaluate the Company's CEO's performance in light of those goals and objectives.

-- Determine and approve the CEOs compensation, based on such evaluation, including (a) annual base salary, (b) annual incentive bonus, including the specific goals and amount, (c) equity compensation, (d) long-term incentive awards and (e) any other benefits, compensation or arrangements.
+2. Determine and approve the CEO's compensation, based on such evaluation, including (a) annual base salary, (b) annual incentive bonus, including the specific goals and amount, (c) equity compensation, (d) long-term incentive awards and (e) any other benefits, compensation or arrangements.